Are You Tired of the Same Old Relationship Problems?

 Most Couples Face Times of Disagreement and Challenge

 This does not mean that there is anything wrong with you or that your relationship is doomed to fail.
-Life gets busy, and when other opportunities, interests, and obligations arise, it’s not possible to give as much attention to your relationship as you did when you first met.
+Life gets chaotic, and when other opportunities, interests, and obligations arise, it’s often not possible to give as much attention to your relationship as you did when you first met.
 Couples naturally move through many different chapters of life together with some requiring each partner or both partners to shift attention to other areas of importance.

 Relationships are similar to an accordion.
 As life ebbs and flows, couples grow together, pull apart, and then work towards coming back together again.
 However, sometimes this pattern is interrupted, and a couple finds it difficult to come back together again.